League of Legends Rarest Skins

 Riot has released six unique skins: Riot Blitzcrank, Riot Graves, Riot Kayle, Riot K-9 Nasus, and Riot Squad Singed, Riot Girl Tristana.
 All of these skins are made in a riot police theme.

-• Players can't buy these skins in the game store.
+Players can't buy these skins in the game store.
 They can only be obtained by attending any official Riot event, and then the player will receive a promo code that activates the skin.
-But there is hope, these skins can be obtained through hextech crafting and lootboxes, so technically players can still get them if they are very lucky.
+But there is hope; these skins can be obtained through hextech crafting and loot boxes, so technically, players can still get them if they are fortunate.

-• Except for Riot Squad Singed.
-Singed.
-This is a unique skin, players could only get them with an event code in 2009, 2010 and 2011, but all of these codes were disabled in 2014.
+Except for Riot Squad Singed.
+This is a unique skin; players could only get them with an event code in 2009, 2010, and 2011, but all of these codes were turned off in 2014.

-• Riot Squad Singed is currently the rarest skin in the Riot skin line, and there are no plans for it to re-release in the near future, so it is one of the rarest skins in LoL in general.
+Riot Squad Singed is currently the rarest skin in the Riot skin line, and there are no plans for it to re-release shortly, so it is one of the rarest skins in LoL in general.

 King Rammus